 In addition, Standard 1.3.4 ensures that substances added to food in accordance with the Code meet appropriate specifications for identity and purity of food additives, processing aids, vitamins and minerals and other added nutrients.
-If approved, a variation to Standard 1.3.4 - Identity and Purity will be required.
+A variation to Standard 1.3.4 will be required.